vtex/toolbelt/README.md

 }
 ```

 Presto!
 Everything is configured and ready to use.
-Remember to use the following URL while running `vtex watch -s <sandbox-name>`:

-`<store-name>.local.myvtex.com:3000`

 # VTEX Ignore